 Things That Got Me Into Running

-Chase and I ran our first 5k, I believe in 2009.
-We ran/walked the Lindon Days 5k.
+Chase and I ran our first 5k in August of 2009.
 It seriously was SO hard, and I did not have the right clothes for it.
-I wore long sweat pants, a cotton shirt, and had ugly crew socks on (I didn’t have any ankle socks), and I think I had actual running shoes.
-Probably the worst thing to wear in the middle of August.
-I’m not sure if I said I wouldn’t do that again, I just thought it might be good for me to actually be able to run something at another time.
-We came in I think with a time of 45 minutes.
+I wore long sweat pants, a cotton shirt, and had ugly crew socks on (I didn’t have any ankle socks), but I had actual running shoes.

-I ran another race that October with my Brother-In-Law, and I got faster again… It was cold and I wore a headband and gloves (and both came off about a mile into the race), capris, a long sleeve shirt and a cotton shirt over my long sleeve shirt.
+In October 2011 I ran the Cougar Run Homecoming Race.
+It was cold and I wore a headband, gloves, capris, a long sleeve shirt and a cotton shirt over my long sleeve shirt.
 I came in with a time of 33:42.

-I finished running a whole year of races in April with running the same Elevate 5k and even convinced Chase to run it!
+I finished running a whole year of races in April of 2012 with running the Elevate 5k and even convinced Chase to run it!

-I would encourage anyone and everyone to train and complete a race (5k, 10k, half marathon or even a full marathon).
-It may seem daunting, and you may be scared and say “well, what if I can’t make the cut off time?” or “what if I injure myself?”
-Most programs only require you to run/walk for 30-45 minutes.
+I would encourage you to train and complete a 5k race.
+It may seem daunting, and you may be scared and say “what if I injure myself?” or “what if I fail.”
+Most programs only require you to run/walk for 30-45 minutes maybe 3 times a week.
 Can you give up one indulgence for that long?
-I promise you, you can get a lot done when you aren’t on the computer/ on your phone/ on social media/ playing video games.
+You can get a LOT done if you aren’t glued to a screen.

-Running has become such a big part of my life, as well as exercising, and strength training.
-I have learned a lot about my body and how to take care of it to keep injuries from arising.
-Even though I don’t have big running goals this year (I already completed them at the beginning of January) I will still run when I can and possibly train for another half or full marathon – no promises though!
-If I do start running again my main focus will be on speed.
-Running has helped me overcome and deal with those hard days that are associated with infertility as well as other struggles that I go through.
+Running and strength training have become such a big part of my life.
+I’ve learned a lot about my body and how to take care of it.
+It has helped me overcome and deal with those hard days that are associated with infertility as well as other trials that I go through.

-I would love to help you any way that I can with questions or training tips and/or tricks.
-I’m still learning how to get faster – I’m slow if you couldn’t tell from my Race PR’s.
-Though I am not a certified running coach or a medical professional, I have learned a little bit on how to take care of my body and know my limitations.
-My limitations will be different from yours so please be cautious.
+I would love to help you any way that I can with questions or training tips.
+I’m learning how to get faster.
+Though I am not a certified running coach or a medical professional, I have learned how to take care of my body and my personal limitations.